Need another category? Click here or call us at (866) 345-6784.

 Eviction laws are different in each state and can also vary at the city level.
 Therefore, it’s important to familiarize yourself with local laws before taking any action.
 Always ensure you have a legally valid reason for an eviction before giving notice.
 A qualified Madison, WI attorney can help review your case to determine if you do.

 Tenant Resource provides a comprehensive list detailing the rights of tenants in Madison.
 Renters have the right to a safe, clean rental unit, with well lighted common areas.
-They have the right to working safety features such as locks and smoke detectors.
-Renters are also entitled to a discrimination free process.
+They have the right to work safety features such as locks and smoke detectors.
+Renters are also entitled to a discrimination-free process.
 In addition, according to the Servicemembers Civil Relief Act, a tenant can end a lease agreement early if they join the military, or are called to active duty for more than 90 days.

 Step 2.
 Give a Formal Notice of Eviction